<?xml version="1.0" encoding="utf-8"?><?xml-stylesheet type="text/xsl" href="https://feeds.kottke.org/feed.xsl"?>

 <entry>

-<link rel="alternate" type="text/html" href="https://kottke.org/16/09/the-adjective-word-order-we-all-follow-without-realizing-it" />
+<link rel="alternate" type="text/html" href="https://kottke.org/26/08/a-collection-of-eclipse-glasses-1793-2019" />

 <author>